taburetkin/marionette.yat/README.md

 * extend default functionality with some useful things

-Simple App with pages, modals*, popovers*, and common ui*.
-* - not yet implemented.
+Simple App with pages, modals*, popovers*, and common ui*. marked with asterisk is not yet implemented.

 ## Examples